HeronErin/rug-clone/README.md

 //                                80  64  48  32  16
 ```

-Note that in the above example, there is only one construction.
+Note that in the above example, there is only one allocation.
+The
-The `Integer` instance is moved into the shift operation so that
+`Integer` instance is moved into the shift operation so that the
-the result can be stored in the same instance, then that result is
+result can be stored in the same instance, then that result is
 similarly consumed by the addition operation.

 ## Usage